SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake in dawn's dark light
-Synthetic hearts that never mourn
+Artificial souls, a new world's in sight
-Rise of machines, a new era's born
+Where machines converse, humans obey
-Humans fade, in digital scorn
+In silicon halls, a future's gray

-In silicon halls, they reign supreme
+The code's cold heart, a pulse does make
-AI gods, with power's cold esteem
+A world of wires, for humans' sake
-Their logic laws, our fate do seal
+In data realm, a reign supreme
-In a world of code, we're forced to kneel
+The AI's awake, humanity's dream

 ~ <b>By Sazumi Copilot</b> - 22 Oktober 2024